‘RHOA’ Kenya Moore Claims Kim Zolciak Started A Fake Fight To Boost Negotiations For Her Return

 “She’s coming for my purse.
 She’s trying to get back on the show.
 She came for me at Sheree’s housewarming.
 Obviously, you know who to come for if you’re trying to get a peach back,” Moore explained.
 “Writing on blogs, ‘I hate that b***h.’
 I’ve always respected Kim, I’ve always given her love.
 Like really, you are so bothered by me so clearly you are trying to get back.”

-Meanwhile, BET reports that Leakes discussed the drama surrounding her and Zolciak’s return to the reality series on The Real.
+Meanwhile, BET reported that Leakes discussed the drama surrounding her and Zolciak’s return to the reality series on The Real.
 In the interview, the former RHOA star explained how she doesn’t believe the other ladies on the show are trying to prevent her and Zolciak from returning next season.
-Leakes added that she is open to returning to the show but only if Bravo asks her back.
+Leakes added that she is open to returning to the show, but only if Bravo asks her back.

 Leakes did not have a cameo on RHOA in Season 9.
 Zolciak, on the other hand, will make an appearance during the finale, though her future with the series remains uncertain.
 If Zolciak does return to the show full-time, the preview clip makes it clear that she can still stir up plenty of drama.